|Overview • Detailed Itinerary • FAQ's • Testimonials • Dates & Prices|

 Day 14: Bumthang - Jakar Dzong, Jambey Lhakhang, Tamshing Lhakhang

 Today we explore the Bumthang valley with visits to Jakar Dzong, the administrative center of the valley built in 1667.
 We will visit Jambey Lhakhang, one of the oldest monasteries in Bhutan, dating from the introduction of Buddhism in Bhutan in 746 AD.
 Next, we stop at Kurjey Lhakhang, one of the most sacred places, because Guru Rinpoche left his body imprint on the cave when he was meditating.

 Day 15: Trongsa

-An early start to the morning will take us over the Dochola Pass once again before we drive back to Thimpu.
-On our drive you will see the Simtokha Fort, with its impressive views of the surrounding countryside.
-We will have the opportunity to visit a painting school and several handicraft emporiums.
-We end our day with a visit to the nunnery perched high on the hill overlooking the Thimphu valley before a relaxing evening.
-Overnight in Thimpu.
+We have an early start to the morning which will take us over the Pele La Pass and the Dochula Pass once again before we drive back to Thimpu.
+On our drive we will see the Simtokha Fort, with its impressive views of the surrounding countryside.

 Day 17: To Paro

 Today we begin with a short drive to Paro, visiting the Simtokha Dzong enroute.
 The Dzong is one of the oldest dzongs in Bhutan built in 1629.
 At present, it is the home of the Institute for Language and Cultural Studies.